algernon/keyboardio-worklog/worklog.md

 <!-- -*- mode: markdown; fill-column: 8192 -*- -->

+# 2018-11-03

+Lots of Chrysalis work.
+It's nearing a stage where it is both presentable and usable by the adventurous.

 # 2018-11-02

 * Changed Chrysalis to use spinners and toasts instead of `console.log`.
 It's not nice yet, but shows the general direction.